kirstylfrost/clubbercise_fitness/README.md

 #### <b>Additional Features - Future implementation</b>
 <hr>
 <p>
 I would like to add some form of fitness tracker for users to monitor their progress.
-It would be connected to devices that currently track a users fitness (fitbit, phone etc...).
+It would be connected to devices that currently track a user's fitness (fitbit, phone etc...).
 The data would then be uploaded to the website for the user to track health and/or wellbeing.
 </p>
 <p>
-I would like to add a page that is dedicated to posting official video's of classes for people to enjoy at home.
+I would like to add a page that is dedicated to posting official videos of classes for people to enjoy at home.
 I would also like to add a comprehensive chatbox.
 Here I would like people to be able to post messages/photos/videos to an entire community of people.
 Here we can get real-time feedback on newsletters and videos posted.
 This chatbox could also serve as a 'suggestion box' for users to make requests.
 </p>
 <p>
-When designing this site I took inspriation from the <a href="https://www.nike.com/gb/" target="_blank">Nike</a> and <a href="https://www.apple.com/" target="_blank">Apple</a> websites.
-I like how minimilaist they are.
+When designing this site I took inspiration from the <a href="https://www.nike.com/gb/" target="_blank">Nike</a> and <a href="https://www.apple.com/" target="_blank">Apple</a> websites.
+I was struck by how minimalist they were.
 I don't quite feel I was able to accomplish this level of design.
 I do believe professional shots taken specifically for this website would result in a more aesthetically pleasing website.
 </p>
 <br>
 <br>